IRL2/nanover-docs/source/concepts/applications.rst

 ---------------------------

-The multi-user application provides a shared virtual space in which users can embody themselves with "avatars" and manipulate objects (e.g the simulation box in MD).
+The multi-user application provides a shared virtual space in which users can embody themselves with "avatars" and manipulate objects (e.g repositioning the simulation box in MD).

-Clients can broadcast avatar representations of themselves, information about their range of motion within shared space (useful for VR), and receive a server suggestion about how to position themselves relatives to other clients e.g.
+Clients can broadcast avatar representations of themselves, the extent of their walkable VR space, and receive a server suggestion about how to position themselves relatives to other clients e.g.
 :ref:`radially oriented <radial-orient>` for distributed setups.

 Each user chooses a unique "player ID" for themselves to distinguish the